waput90/docs/index.md

 ### Webpack configuration

-this webpack configuration are created due to my curiousity. :) feel free to make your own this is just a starting point, since there are lot of configuration, in webpack out there.
+this webpack configuration is created due to my curiousity. :) feel free to make your own, this is just a starting point, since there are lot of configuration out there.

 You can visit [here](https://github.com/waput90/Gulp4Watch)